 Brussels Griffons have a life expectancy of 12 to 15 years.
 As playful and loyal as these pups are, they’re generally healthy but do have some health issues that pet parents need to be aware of.

-- Breathing Issues: While part of the Brussels Griffon’s utter adorableness is their flattened face, that same characteristic can equal breathing problems for the breed, especially in hot weather.
+- Breathing Issues: While part of the Brussels Griffon’s utter adorableness is their flattened face (brachycephalic), that same characteristic can equal breathing problems for the breed, especially in hot weather.
 Be sure to keep your pup indoors with the AC cranked during hot days and give them lots of fresh, cool water to drink.

 Brussels Griffon History

 Originating in the early 1800s from Brussels, Belgium—where they are known as Griffon Bruxellois—the Brussels Griffon is the result of crossbreeding the Affenpinscher with several other breeds, including Pugs, King Charles Spaniels and English Toy Spaniels.
-(Unsurprisingly, the coachmen and stablemen who had a hand in the breeding didn’t keep clear records).
+(The coachmen and stablemen who had a hand in the breeding didn’t keep clear records).

 These small dogs are tiny but mighty and originally bred as ratters, i.e., to keep rats and other small vermin out of stables.
 Around 1870, however, history notes they got a boost out of the stables and into the lap of luxury when Queen Henrietta Maria of Belgium couldn’t resist the smushed faces of the Brussels Griffon breed and made them a household name.
 That also paved the way for official recognition by the American Kennel Club (AKC), which registered the first Brussels Griffon in 1910.
 In 1982, the American Brussels Griffon Association was elected to AKC membership.